ealva-com/welite/README.md

         .singleOrNull() ?: ArtistTable.insert { it[artistName] = artist }
 }
 ```
-A select of the artist id on the ArtistTable, where artistName equals the artist in question, is performed and is transformed to a sequence where a single item is expected.
-If the result of singleOrNull is null, then the data is inserted.
+A Select of the artist id on the ArtistTable, where artistName equals the artist in question, is
+performed and is transformed to a sequence where a single item is expected.
+If the result of
+singleOrNull is null, then the data is inserted.

-This snippet from a unit test shows how to refer to a Table alias column via the original table column:
+This snippet from a unit test shows how to refer to a Table alias column via the original table
+column:
 ```kotlin
 query {
   val personAlias = Person.alias("person_alias")